 March 28, 2012

 On March 20th I attended the Action In Montgomery forum on seniors issues, featuring County Executive Leggett and Council President Berliner.
-This was without a doubt one of the most impressive community action events I have attended in
+This was without a doubt one of the most impressive community action events I have attended in Montgomery County.
+I knew I was in for something special when the organizer welcomed the crowd with a rousing speech about how “people working together can change the world.”
+I felt right at home.
+Then they put their values into action by bringing a representative from every faith group that was participating in the event to announce how many people they pledged to bring and how many they actually brought.
+Most of them exceeded their goal.

-The purpose of the forum was to unveil the seniors agenda and have a public accountability session with the
+The purpose of the forum was to unveil the seniors agenda and have a public accountability session with the County Executive and Council President on the terms of the agenda.
+Here is the County Executive discussing the issues with them:

 The AIM seniors agenda includes the following four points: